R524 (South Africa): Route

-It is an east–west route, and its westernmost point is a junction with N1 at Louis Trichardt.
-From there, it runs to Thohoyandou, where the R523's eastern end forms a junction with it.
-After leaving Thoyandou, it runs east, where it intersects with the northern end of the R81 at Nyavani.
-From that point, it heads more north-easterly and terminates at the Punda Maria Gate of Kruger National Park.
+The R524 begins at a junction with N1 national route at Louis Trichardt.
+From there, it runs eastwards for 65 kilometres to Thohoyandou, where it meets the eastern terminus of the R523.
+It then runs east for 31 kilometres to meet the northern terminus of the R81 at Nyavani.
+It then heads north-east for 34 kilometres to end at the Punda Maria Gate of the Kruger National Park.